micdoodle8/Galacticraft/CONTRIBUTING.md

 How to search before posting your issue
 ---------------------------------------
-You're in the Galacticraft repository here, so it's pretty easy to do a search, just enter the search at the top of this page.
+You're in the Galacticraft repository here, so it's easy to do a search, just enter the search at the top of this page.
 The Github results page shows you both "Code" results and "Issues" results.
 You need to click on "Issues" to see what has been found.

-If you have a crash, how about searching for some of the info which shows up at the top of that crash report?
+If you have a crash, it's best to search for some of the info which shows up at the top of that crash report - this search should lead you to any other issues with a similar crash report.

 Are you sure it's a Galacticraft issue?
 ---------------------------------------
-If posting a crash report, please first be reasonably sure that it's a Galacticraft issue and not an issue in another mod.
+If posting a crash, please first be reasonably sure that it's a Galacticraft issue and not an issue in another mod.
 (If it _could_ be Galacticraft or it _could_ be something else we will help you figure out the cause: obviously we want to fix anything which __is__ being caused by Galacticraft.)

-One to watch out for is crash reports involving the player which include somewhere in the middle of the report this line:
+One to watch out for is crash reports involving the __player__ which include somewhere in the middle of the report this line:
 >         at micdoodle8.mods.galacticraft.core.entities.player.GCEntityPlayerMP.func_70097_a(GCEntityPlayerMP.java:73)

-If you have Galacticraft installed, that line will show up in the middle of the report whenever another mod crashes in a way which involves the player.  __It does not mean Galacticraft is crashing or causing a problem!__  All that's happening here is that Galacticraft has changed the name of the vanilla player code in Minecraft, in a way which does not break anything else.
+If you have Galacticraft installed, that line will always show up in the middle of the report whenever another mod crashes in a way which involves the player.  __It does not mean Galacticraft is crashing or causing a problem!__  All that's happening here is that Galacticraft has changed the name of the vanilla player code in Minecraft, in a way which does not break anything else.
 So usually you will also see this line in the report just above the Galacticraft player line:
 >         at net.minecraft.entity.player.EntityPlayerMP.func_70097_a(EntityPlayerMP.java:491)

 That's not a vanilla Minecraft crash: likewise, Galacticraft does not have an issue here.
 If you want to be 100% sure, you can install the PlayerAPI mod alongside Galacticraft and see if the same crash still happens.
 (If PlayerAPI is installed then Galacticraft does not change the name of the vanilla player code in Minecraft.)

-In summary: don't post crash reports suggesting Galacticraft is at fault, if the only connection with Galacticraft is that ```micdoodle8.mods.galacticraft.core.entities.player.GCEntityPlayerMP``` line in the middle of the report.
+In summary: don't post crashes to this issues list if the only connection with Galacticraft is that ```micdoodle8.mods.galacticraft.core.entities.player.GCEntityPlayerMP``` line in the __middle__ of the report.
 Or ```GCEntityClientPlayerMP``` or ```GCPlayerBaseSP``` or other similar variants, the same guidance applies.

 What else is not OK on the issues list?